Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 If your cabinets are plagued with hideous brush marks and heavy roller texture, you can smooth out the surface by skim-coating.
 After cleaning and lightly sanding the old paint, skim coat the surface with a couple thin coats of drywall joint compound.
 Use the powder version in the bag, not the pre-mixed drywall mud in a bucket.

-The best joint compound to use for this purpose is the bagged Easy Sand from the Sheetrock brand.
-The compound is in powder form and dries in a set number of minutes after mixing with water.
+The best joint compound to use for this purpose is Easy Sand from the Sheetrock brand.
+The compound is in powder form and dries after mixing with water.
 To skim-coat a set of cabinet doors, use the version that dries in 90 minutes.
 The compound will level out the highs and lows from the old brush and roller marks so the new paint looks nice and smooth.
 Sand the compound smooth and prime the cabinets before painting.

 If the old paint is peeling, chipping, and showing signs of tannin bleed, stripping the paint from the cabinets and sanding everything off is probably the best course of action.
 It's possible the surface wasn't prepped and painted right originally.
 Sometimes it's best to start from scratch instead of risking having problems with the new paint.